 NOTE: Dashes indicate that no data were reported or that data did not meet publication criteria.
-Overall occupational groups may include data for categories not shown separately number of workers, weighted by hours.
-See appendix A for more information.
+Overall occupational groups may include data for categories not shown separately a 40-hour week is the minimum full-time schedule.

 2 Employees are classified as working either a full-time or a part-time schedule based on the definition used by each establishment.
 Therefore, a worker with a 35-hour-per-week schedule might be considered a full-time employee in one establishment, but classified as part-time in another firm, where a 40-hour week is the minimum full-time schedule.